Things to Do in Culebra

-Diamond-dust sand and colorful marine life is what you will find when you visit one of the top beaches in the world, which is located there, 20 miles off the coast of Fajardo.
+Diamond-dust sand and colorful marine life are what you will find when you visit one of the top beaches globally, which is located there, 20 miles off the coast of Fajardo.

 This peaceful tropical island holds countless natural areas and pristine locations to explore and enjoy during your stay.
 Or, just lay on the beach and go swimming occasionally.

-Culebra totals a little over 10 square miles and used to serve as a U.S. Naval base until 1975.
-A few of the base’s remains can be found along the shore of the town, including a rusted tank, one of the iconic photo ops for visitors.
+Culebra totals a little over 10 square miles and served as a U.S. Naval base until 1975.
+A few of the base's remains can be found along the town's shore, including a rusted tank, one of the iconic photo ops for visitors.
 Culebra is surrounded by more than 20 cays and vibrant underwater landscapes.
 It is a haven for those interested in getting closer to ocean life while snorkeling or diving.
 More than 20% of Culebra has been preserved as a National Wildlife Refuge for more than 100 years.
 The refuge serves as a habitat for endangered sea turtles and seabirds, among other creatures.

-Other popular activities on Culebra include “beach-bumming.”
+Other popular activities on Culebra include "beach-bumming."
 Places like Flamenco beach have been recognized on lists of the best beaches in the world.
-And while that’s the most famous, there are also others that are more remote, with untamed charm.
+And while that's the most famous, others are more remote, with natural charm.

 Mingle with locals, immerse yourself in nature, beach hop, and above all, disconnect from your busy life.
 Culebra will give you the peace and tranquility of a pristine place with a range of pleasing activity options when you're ready to explore further.